-There’s no better place for people watching than at a sidewalk table facing the park at Rouge, Devon Seafood Grill or Parc.
-Other noteworthy spots include The Franklin Bar, which is regularly cited as one of the nation’s best cocktail bars; the almost-secret Ranstead Room behind Mexican restaurant El Rey; The Dandelion, an authentic British pub; Tria, a wine and beer bar with light bites; Village Whiskey, a refined neighborhood taproom; V Street, a vegan small plates bar-restaurant; and lesbian-owned Stir Lounge, a gay lounge popular for its happy hours, late-night parties and special events.
+There’s no better place for people-watching than at a sidewalk table facing the park at Rouge, Devon Seafood Grill, or Parc.
+Other noteworthy spots include The Franklin Bar, which is regularly cited as one of the nation’s best cocktail bars; the almost-secret Ranstead Room behind Mexican restaurant El Rey; The Dandelion, an authentic British pub; Tria, a wine and beer bar with light bites; Village Whiskey, a refined neighborhood taproom; V Street, small vegan plates bar-restaurant; and lesbian-owned Stir Lounge, a gay lounge popular for its happy hours, late-night parties and special events.

 Gay & Lesbian Nightlife Old City

-Old City serves as an historic neighborhood by day and an art gallery district into the early evening.
-By nightfall, this corridor becomes the place to be for glammed-up college students, serious commuter clubbers and those who’ve chosen this part of town for its endless party possibilities.
+Old City serves as a historic neighborhood by day and an art gallery district into the early evening.
+By nightfall, this corridor becomes the place to be for glammed-up college students, serious commuter clubbers, and those who’ve chosen this part of town for its endless party possibilities.